-Going out concealed: When a player goes out within one turn and their team didn’t play any melds yet, they are going out.
+Going out concealed: When a player goes out within one turn, and their team didn’t play any melds yet, they are going out.

 Hand Cards: Those are all cards in a player’s hand.
 They are distinguished from cards in the playing field – in melds, in the discard pile, and in the stock.

-Harder First Meld: With this custom rule the minimum scores for the first meld of a round are raised from 15, 50, 90, 120 to 25, 90, 120, 150.
+Harder First Meld: With this custom rule, the minimum scores for the first meld of a round are raised from 15, 50, 90, 120 to 25, 90, 120, 150.

-Melds: Sets of natural and wild cards that are combined according to the rules can be played, melded, in the playing field.
+Melds: Sets of natural and wild cards that are combined according to the rules can be played, so melded, in the playing field.
 Each party’s initial meld of a round is called first meld.

 Mixed Canasta: A mixed canasta, also black or dirty canasta, consists of at least seven cards.
-Natural cards of same rank can be combined with wild cards.
-Wild cards cannot outnumber the natural cards.
+Natural cards of the same rank can be combined with wild cards.
+Wild cards cannot outnumber natural cards.

-Natural Canasta: A natural canasta, also red or clean canasta, consists of at least seven natural cards of same rank.
+Natural Canasta: A natural canasta, also red or clean canasta, consists of at least seven natural cards of the same rank.

-Natural Cards: Ace, King, Queen, Jack and the pip cards 10 to 4 are the natural cards in Canasta.
+Natural Cards: Ace, King, Queen, Jack, and the pip cards 10 to 4 are the natural cards in Canasta.
 They are used for melds and have no further function.

-Permission: In a game of four a player must ask their ally for permission to go out.
+Permission: In a game of four, a player must ask their ally for permission to go out.

 Round: At a table of Canasta, several rounds can be played.
 Each round’s scores are collected to determine the total score of a table.